Israeli law: History

 The core of Israeli law derives from the common law legal system established by the British in the territories they captured during the Palestine Campaign of 1918.
 This legal system was established by senior judicial officer, Orme Bigland Clarke, who was appointed by General Edmund Allenby in 1918.
-This legal system continued to operate during the British military administration of Palestine (1917–20) and the civilian government of Mandatory Palestine, which operated under the Constitution of Mandatory Palestine, as enacted through a British Order in Council.
+This legal system continued to operate during the British military administration of Palestine (1917–20) and the civilian government of Mandatory Palestine, which operated under the Palestine Order in Council.
 This common-law system derived from English law, with certain modifications such as the absence of jury trials.
 Other aspects of the law were codified, such as the criminal law, which was practically the same as the criminal code used in British India and various other British colonies.

 On 14 May 1948 the Israeli Declaration of Independence was signed, declaring the creation of the new State of Israel.
 This declaration includes a list of principles of the new state:

 THE STATE OF ISRAEL will be open for Jewish immigration and for the Ingathering of the Exiles; it will foster the development of the country for the benefit of all its inhabitants; it will be based on freedom, justice and peace as envisaged by the prophets of Israel; it will ensure complete equality of social and political rights to all its inhabitants irrespective of religion, race or sex; it will guarantee freedom of religion, conscience, language, education and culture; it will safeguard the Holy Places of all religions; and it will be faithful to the principles of the Charter of the United Nations.

 However, the declaration is not a constitution and the principles outlined have been held to not be legally binding directly by Israeli Supreme Court.
 Instead, the declaration is seen as a outlining the principles of the Israeli state that are to be taken into account by judges when interpreting legislation or the common law.
 For example, in Movement for Quality Government in Israel v.
 The Knesset (2024), president Esther Hayut stated "In my view, the Declaration of Independence, the Basic laws, and the statutes enacted by the Knesset over the years, as well as the case law of this Court, clearly inform us that the identity of the State of Israel as a Jewish and democratic state cannot be questioned – not even by the constituent authority."